penguinsnake/Plugin-Shell/README.md

    * Cross-Platform: Built with Python and PySide6, it works on Windows, macOS, and Linux. (although only devtested on windows.)

 # Getting Started
-# # For Users
+## For Users

    * Download the Latest Release:

-      1) Visit the Releases Page and download the latest version.
+      * Visit the Releases Page and download the latest version.

    * Run the Program:

-      1) Extract the downloaded files and navigate to the project directory:
+      * Extract the downloaded files and navigate to the project directory:

-        1a. bash

-        1b.
-Copy

-        1c. cd PluginShell
+        * cd PluginShell

       2) Run the program:

-        2a. bash

-        2b.
-Copy

-        2c. python main.py
+        * python main.py

    * Install Plugins: